jyutzler/Bridge-Systems/system.md

 ﻿
-This branch contains a Markdown file "system.md" that describes the bridge system used by Jeff Yutzler and Francesca Mazarella.
+This branch contains a Markdown file "system.md" that describes the bridge system used by Jeff Yutzler and Rick Bingham.
 It is a 2 over 1 game force (no exceptions) with other commonly used conventions.
 It is suitable for advancing club players.